 Though the main LMS mission stations were on the islands of Upolu and Savaii in the former Western Samoa and Tutuila in American Samoa, their outreach to other islands had been significant.
 The Gilbert Islands [Kiribati] became part of the Samoan mission in 1870, and together with the Ellice Islands [Tuvalu] were known as the North-West Outstations of the Samoan mission (Lovett, 1899).
 The LMS had varying degrees of success in other islands, including Niue (formerly Savage Island), Tuvalu (formerly Ellice) and Tokelau (Lovett, 1899).
-All of these Islands were introduced to the Samoan language through instructions in the Samoan $Pi\ Faitau$.
+Mutual contacts with all these islands, of which the Samoan mission played a crucial role, were sustained, although as Lovett noted, missionary residence on some of them was sporadic and relied heavily on the native South Seas ministry (Lovett, 1899).
+The Loyalty Islands [Iles Loyauté, Nouvelle-Calédonie] were first visited in 1841 but due to French influence from New Caledonia, the mission was abandoned in 1887 (Lovett, 1899).